riongull/dash-incubator-rules/rules.md

 ## 3.1 Concepts

-Concepts are new Bounties proposed by users in the App and are stored in the Concepts List.
+Concepts allow users to propose new Projects, Services or Jobs that the Incubator will fund.

-Users receive a reward if the Concept is approved and subsequently enters Production (the Card is moved to either the Projects, Services, or Jobs Lists).
+Users can claim a [reward](#25-price-list) if their Concept is approved by an Admin.

-Bounties at the Concept stage require specific info from a user to enable [Admins](#4-admins) to approve them and move them to the Specification stage.

-Concepts are value propositions that both define how some idea would work and what problems it would solve, and a [New Concept Template](https://trello.com/c/6XAuy9DW/94-request-new-concept) is provided as a guideline for the kind of info Admins want to assess new Concepts.

-Admins should approve any Concept that is clearly defined, within budget and inline with the current Incubator [Strategy](#14-strategy).
-Concepts require approval from at least one Admin, and are accepted according to the [Bounty Card](#421-bounty-cards) rules.

-The user who creates a Concept has 24hrs of exclusive privilege to request to reserve the corresponding Specification Tasks once the Bounty is moved to the Specification List, after which time it is open to anyone.
+Users must describe their concept with enough detail to explain how the general idea would work, what problems it solves, and the value proposition in terms of what are the benefits of implementing the Concept to Dash.

+A [New Concept Template](https://trello.com/c/6XAuy9DW/94-request-new-concept) is provided to help users structure this information and enable Admins to assess the Concept sufficiently.

-Admins take the following into account when deciding which Concepts to complete and move to the Specification stage:
+Admins will take into account the following criteria when approving Concepts:

 *   ROI of value proposition to Dash as a whole
 *   Alignment with Incubator strategy
 *   Input from other users (factoring in reputation / contributions)
 *   Feasibility of idea in terms of available skills, developers and budget

+Admins can approve any Concept that is clearly defined, within budget and inline with the current Incubator [Strategy](#14-strategy).

+The user who creates a Concept has 24hrs of exclusive privilege to request to reserve the corresponding Specification Tasks once the Bounty is moved to the Specification List, after which time it is open to anyone.

-### 3.1.1 Creating a Concept
+### 3.1.1 Proposing a new Concept

 To propose a new Concept:

 1. Fill in the info detailed in the [New Concept Template](https://trello.com/c/6XAuy9DW/94-request-new-concept) document.
-2. Add a comment on the [New Concept Card](https://trello.com/c/6XAuy9DW/94-request-new-concept) on the Trello Board, linking the template you’ve created.
+2. Add a comment on the [New Concept Card](https://trello.com/c/6XAuy9DW/94-request-new-concept) on the Trello Board, pasting the info or a link to the template you’ve created.

-Admins will then review your concept, and if it satisfies the [Concept requirements](#31-concepts) it will be added as a new card in the Concepts list on Trello.
-Admins may ask you to expand on or amend some of the info in the template doc you posted.
+Admins will then review your Concept, and if it satisfies the [Concept requirements](#31-concepts) and a particular Admin wants to fund it, they will Approve it via a reply to your comment with a link to the newly created Bounty.

-The Primary Admin will reserve the Concept Task for you, so that you can claim the reward if the concept completes the [specification](#32-specifications) stage.
+The new Bounty will contain a Concept Task reserved for you that enables you to claim your Concept reward.

+### 3.1.2 Claiming a Concept Task Reward

 Concepts provide fixed rewards as specified in the [Price List](#25-price-list).

-### 3.1.2 Claiming a Concept Task Reward

-Once an Admin has marked your reserved Concept Task(s) as completed, it can be moved to the Specification stage.
-When the relevant Specification tasks have been completed, you can claim your Concept Reward.
+Once a Bounty is created from your Approved Concept, you can claim the reward using the Concept Task the Admin created for you in the card, using the standard [Task claim](#234-claiming-a-reward) procedure.

 ## 3.2 Specifications